wagnertrindades/pomoproOnRails/README.md

 ===================

-This is the project Pomopro done in Ruby on Rails with the goal to learn and practice Ruby on Rails.
+This is the project Pomopro done in Ruby on Rails with the goal to make better free application to technique pomodoro.
+And learn and practice Ruby on Rails.

 It's hosted in url below: